-- (a) Except as provided in this clause, an employer may require any employee to work reasonable overtime. - (b) An employee may refuse to work overtime in circumstances where the working of such overtime would result in the employee working hours which are unreasonable having regard to: - (i) any risk to employee health and safety; - (ii) the employee's personal circumstances including any family responsibilities; - (iii) the needs of the workplace or enterprise; - (iv) the notice (if any) given by the employer of the overtime and by the employee of their intention to refuse it; and - (v) any other relevant matter. - 28.2 No employee under the age of 18 years will be required to work overtime or shiftwork. - 28.3 Except in an emergency, no trainee will work or be required to work overtime or shiftwork at times which would prevent the employee's attendance at a Registered Training Organisation, as required by any statute, award or regulation.
+- (a) Subject to section 62 of the Act and clause 29.1, an employer may require an employee to work reasonable overtime hours at overtime rates. - (b) An employee may refuse to work overtime hours if they are unreasonable. - (c) In determining whether overtime hours are reasonable or unreasonable for the purpose of clause 29.1 the following must be taken into account: - (i) any risk to employee health and safety from working the additional hours; - (ii) the employee's personal circumstances, including family responsibilities; - (iii) the needs of the workplace or enterprise in which the employee is employed; - (iv) whether the employee is entitled to receive overtime payments, penalty rates or other compensation for, or a level of remuneration that reflects an expectation of, working additional hours; - (v) any notice given by the employer of any request or requirement to work the additional hours; - (vi) any notice given by the employee of his or her intention to refuse to work the additional hours: - (vii) the usual patterns of work in the industry, or the part of an industry, in which the employee works; - (viii) the nature of the employee's role, and the employee's level of responsibility; and - (ix) any other relevant matter. - 29.2 No employee under the age of 18 years will be required to work overtime or shiftwork. - 29.3 Except in an emergency, no trainee will work or be required to work overtime or shiftwork at times which would prevent the employee's attendance at a Registered Training Organisation, as required by any statute, award or regulation.